 to the conflict law's prohibitions, we believe that the plain

-language and the policy behind the city councillor's exemption,
+language and the policy behind the city councilor's exemption,

-like the selectman's exemption, is to prevent a councillor "from
+like the selectman's exemption, is to prevent a councilor "from

 influencing the awarding of contracts by any municipal agency in a

-way which might be beneficial to" the city councillor.
+way which might be beneficial to" the city councilor.
 Although

 the Legislature narrowed s.20's general restriction by adding the

 it ultimately approved the narrower of the proposed exemptions.

 Thus, it remained concerned about municipal officials, particularly